AbdelilahOu/Dorf/README.md

 - **Water Consumption Tracking**: Easily track water usage for each household in the village.
 - **Invoice Generation**: Automatically generate invoices based on water consumption.
-- **Local Water Supply Management**: Tailored for villages like ours that manage their own water supply systems.
 - **User-Friendly Interface**: Built with a focus on simplicity and ease of use for all villagers.

 ## Technology Stack